 The scatter diagram is one of the tools of quality.
 A scatter diagram is a graphical

-technique used to analyze the relationship between two variables.
-It shows whether or not there is correlation between two variables.
+the technique used to analyze the relationship between two variables.
+It shows whether or not there is a correlation between the two variables.
 Correlation refers to the measure of the relationship between two sets of numbers or variables.
 Two sets of data are plotted on a graph, with the y-axis being used for the variable to be predicted and the x-axis being used for the variable to make the prediction.
 The graph will show possible relationships (although two variables might appear to be related, they might not be: Those who know most about the variables must make that evaluation).
 However, correlation does not necessarily mean a direct cause and effect relationship.
-If it appears that values for one of the variables can be predicted based on the value of the other variable, then there is correlation.
+If it appears that values for one of the variables can be predicted based on the value of the other variable, then there is a correlation.

 5) Run Chart

 Improvement takes place over time.
 Determining if improvement has really happened and if it is lasting requires observing patterns over time.
 Run charts are graphs of data over time and are one of the single most important tools in performance improvement.
 They help improvement teams formulate aims by depicting how well (or poorly) a process is performing.
 They help in determining when changes are truly improvements by displaying a pattern of data that you can observe as you make changes.
 They give direction as you work on improvement and information about the value of particular changes.